 These are usually strangers who confidently claim to boost your investment as they have inside knowledge of future BTC prices.
 They encourage you to invest with them and assure you of an incredible return on your investment.

-These crooks then falsely pump up the price and then proceed to dump their holdings that brings them a nifty profit.
-You, on the other hand, will be out of pocket as your BTC would have been a means to an end.
+These crooks then falsely pump up the price and then dump their holdings, bringing them a nifty profit.
+On the other hand, you will be out of pocket as your BTC would have been a means to an end.
 Always refuse such offers as they usually end up in tears.